 Yusuf is also a member of the 'Neuroscience research group'.

-Associate Professor George Dias
+Professor George Dias

 George trained as a dental surgeon then specialised in oral & maxillofacial surgery, but his research interests have expanded greatly since his clinical days.
 His main areas of interest today are: